Updated July 31, 2023

-- Turnover of the Company = INR 30,000,000
+Turnover of the Company = INR 30,000,000

+>

-There are some important ratios that are related to Turnover of a company.
+> There are some important ratios that are related to Turnover of a company.
 For instance receivables turnover ratio.
 Also when valuing a business, a lot of parameters are forecasted on the basis of Turnover.
 For instance, other income is taken as a % of operating income.

-Profits are the net proceeds from the sale of products after accommodating all the expenses.
+>

+> Profit is a product of Turnover.
 The expenses that stand between Turnover vs profits are:

+>

-- Cost of goods sold – The cost incurred in order to manufacture and sell the product
+> - Cost of goods sold – The cost incurred in order to manufacture and sell the product

-- Employee benefit expenses – Employee welfare costs
+> - Employee benefit expenses – Employee welfare costs